CNS-OIST/NeuroMaC/doc/source/example_random_walk.rst

 The user has to write two files: a configuration file and a file \
 containing the growth cones.
 The configuration file \
-(:code:`random_walk/random_walk.cfg`) sets of the brain volume to simulate \
-as well as which structures to grow in accordance to a specified set \
+(:code:`random_walk/random_walk.cfg`) defines properties of the brain volume to simulate as well as which structures to grow in accordance \
-of rules.
-Also, the configuration file contains some parameters for \
+to a specified set of rules.
+Also, the configuration file contains \
-NeuroMaC itself.
+some parameters for NeuroMaC itself.

 .. todo:: Link to a page detailing the configuration file